Inert waste

 It is important to continuously review your site waste management plan and make improvements as needed.

-Using Reconomy’s Portal and organising regular visits from our Site Liaison Officers, we help you keep track of progress against your inert waste and maintain best practice.
+Through Reconomy’s Portal and regular visits from our Site Liaison Officers, we help you keep track of progress against your inert waste and maintain best practices to identify opportunities for recycling.

-Due to its stable nature, inert waste requires specialized management to ensure it does not occupy valuable landfill space or contribute to environmental degradation over time.
+Due to its stable nature, inert waste requires specialised management to ensure it does not occupy valuable landfill space or contribute to environmental degradation over time when being disposed of.
+In some cases, inert waste can even be sent to recycling when it’s not exposed to hazardous waste types.

 Legislation